apacheli/whirlybird/core/voice/README.md

 # `whirlybird-voice`

+### About

-> :warning: Voice is currently experimental.
-Expect massive changes in the
+> :warning: `voice` is currently experimental.
+Expect massive changes to the
-> future!
+> overall structure of this module.

 A simple implementation for working with the Discord voice API.
 This allows you to send and receive audio.